 Crepes y Waffles – A must.
 Delicious cafe food.
 Is obviously known for their crepes and waffles, but serves tasty food for breakfast, lunch and dinner.

-And instead of Starbucks, grab a Juan Valdez coffee while you’re there.
+And instead of Starbucks, the local chain grab a cup of coffee is Juan Valdez.

 Arví Park (Parque Arví) – You’ll want to allot a lot of time for this park.
 If you take the metro and the gondola to get there it takes a while, but I totally recommend this way because you have a view of the city as you travel over it.
 (Technically you could take a cab or bus instead, but it’s not any faster.)
 There is a lot to do once you get to Arví Park, the website doesn’t really do it justice.
 There’s an area with a little farmer’s market right after you get off the gondola.
 They have hiking, you can do a bike tour, see the lake, etc. I recommend setting aside a whole day for Parque Arví.

 Metrocable (Pronounced Metro-cab-leh) – The Metrocable is a system of gondolas that go over Medellín.
 There is one that goes to Parque Arví and also one near Comuna 13.
 Although many tourists use the Metrocable, it was designed to help locals navigate the steep terrain.
 Some neighborhoods are so steep that the can’t be accessed by buses or trains.
-The Metrocable is a great way to see the city as you travel over the neighborhoods but are still low enough to hear the music, people laughing and dogs barking.
+The Metrocable is a great way to see the city as you travel over the neighborhoods.
+The cable cars are still low enough to hear the music, people laughing and dogs barking, but high enough to see amazing views of the city.
 As of early 2019, there are 4 Metrocable lines with more under construction.

 Metro Trains – The metro in Colombia is modern and comparable to city transportation systems in the US or Europe.
 Many people take the metro from Poblado station to Acevedo station (Line A or A line) then get on the Metrocable (gondola) to Parque Arví from there.